 These syllabi have been reviewed by faculty volunteers serving on the Project Syllabus team.
 We make no claim that any of these syllabi are perfect; they are made available here as quality examples of syllabi that have undergone revision through the peer review process.
 The "Best Practices" category contains exemplary portions (Calendars, Course objectives, etc.) of various syllabi on this site.
-If you would like to submit your syllabi for peer review and possible inclusion, please send an electronic copy or URL to Amy Hunter (Associate Director for Project Syllabus) for more information.
+If you would like to submit your syllabi for peer review and possible inclusion, please send an electronic copy or URL to Eleni Pinnow, Editor, Project Syllabus) for more information.

 As a compilation of model syllabi, Project Syllabus utilizes a publication process similar to that of an academic journal.
-Upon receipt of a syllabus the Associate Director, acting in an editorial capacity, sends the syllabus out to two reviewers.
-Using the empirically based rubric (provided below), each reviewer scores the rubric and sends the completed rubric, along with any feedback, to the Associate Director, who then sends the anonymously completed rubrics and feedback to the submitter.
+Upon receipt of a syllabus Editor sends the syllabus out to two reviewers.
+Using the empirically based rubric (provided below), each reviewer scores the rubric and sends the completed rubric, along with any feedback, to the Editor, who then sends the anonymously completed rubrics and feedback to the submitter.
 The most frequent outcome is to request that the submitter "revise and resubmit" based on the reviewers' completed rubrics and related feedback.

 For useful tips on writing a syllabus, please view the Guidelines for Preparing Exemplary Syllabi.